Deepti1206/deepti1206.github.io/docs/index.md

 Now that we've established that cities use preventative services differently, we need to figure out why.
 What can the city do to encourage more people to use the services?

-My initial hypothesis is based on the inclusion of access2, which is the percentage of the population that are uninsured.
+The initial hypothesis is based on the inclusion of access2, which is the percentage of the population that are uninsured.
 As the name implies, we believe this can tell us whether a population is not getting preventative care because they do not have insurance, making the services unaffordable.
 If this is the case, the small city could make a difference in the usage of preventative treatments by assisting their citizens in becoming insured or ensuring that the services are available in an accessible and affordable manner.
 WE will now create a correlation matrix followed by a heatmap.
 We will be looking at the use of preventative services and will be interested in any correlations with an absolute value above 0.65.

 ```